 Your decisions cost something.

-Every decision has a time and energy cost.
+Decision making has a time and energy cost.

 Some decisions have a far-reaching effect.
 Some decisions are complex and important.
 Some decisions merit a fairly hefty time and energy cost.